Skip to content

 template <typename ItrType>

-static basic_node deserialize(ItrType&& begin, ItrType&& end); // (2)
+static basic_node deserialize(ItrType begin, ItrType end); // (2)

-Deserializes from compatible input sources.
+Deserializes from compatible inputs.

 Supported Unicode Encodings